Understanding Administration versus Security Roles for Applications

 • Article approvals/publishing

-Most security roles center around knowledge roles and processes but may have considerations around service catalog permissions as well.
+Most security roles center on knowledge roles and processes, but may also include considerations for service catalog permissions.

 Asset/CI Administration

-The administration privileges around asset/CI apps is mostly centered around key structural elements such as attributes, forms, and relationship types between items.
+The administration privileges for Asset/CI apps primarily focus on key structural elements, such as attributes, forms, and relationship types between items.

-Much of the content related assets/CI is set up and controlled by users in the TDNext application.
-The following is done within TDNext, but can be limited via permissions in security roles:
+Much of the content-related Assets/CI is set up and controlled by users in the Work Management application.
+The following is done within Work Management, but can be limited via permissions in security roles:

 • Product types